-A key or central database that supports decision-support services across the entire organisation is provided by this kind of warehouse.
+A key or central database that supports decision-support services across the entire organization is provided by this kind of warehouse.

-This type of warehouse has the benefit of giving users access to information from across organisations, offering a common method of data representation, and enabling the execution of sophisticated queries.
+This type of warehouse has the benefit of giving users access to information from across organizations, offering a common method of data representation, and enabling the execution of sophisticated queries.

 Operations Data Warehouse (ODS)

 This kind of data warehouse updates immediately.
-For mundane tasks like keeping employee records, it is frequently favoured.
+For mundane tasks like keeping employee records, it is frequently favored.
 It is necessary when the business’s reporting demands cannot be met by data warehouse solutions.